David Larwill: The middle years

 In 1986, Larwill was one of a number of Melbourne artists commissioned to paint a Melbourne W-class tram as part of the commemoration of the United Nations International Year of Peace.
 Larwill chose to paint images of war stridently outlined in black.
 His opposition to the unjust treatment of the first Australians led to the inclusion of works in pro-Aboriginal land rights exhibitions.
 Following an invitation to travel to Kakadu National Park and see its world-famous rock art sites in 1998, Larwill also participated in Stop Jabiluka Mine with Mark Schaller and Peter Walsh.
 The exhibition was held at Gould Galleries, Melbourne, in June 1998, as a protest against the proposed uranium mine that was planned for the wilderness area and park.
 In 2003 Larwill, Karan Hayman, Peter Walsh, Greg Ades, Tanya Hoddinott and Mark Schaller all travelled to Woomera and visited the proposed nuclear waste dump sites with indigenous leaders and then held exhibition of works ' Secret Country ' from the trip again at Gould Galleries to raise funds to support the cause.

-‘David was always interested in the cause! ...
+‘David was always interested in the cause.
 He felt a responsibility to the wider world and had an interest in current affairs.
-He was founding member of the Artists for Kids Culture Trust, raising money for underprivileged kids.
-The Clean Ocean Foundation was also important.
-David was an early supporter of the Foundation through its Hang 12 surfboard art exhibition and auction.'
+He was a founding member of the Artists for Kids Culture Trust, raising money for underprivileged kids.
+David was also an early supporter of the Clean Ocean Foundation through its Hang 12 surfboard art exhibition and auction.'